convox/docs/docs/deployment/ssl.md

 # SSL

-Convox will, if needed, automatically generate a valid SSL certificate for your service via [AWS ACM](https://aws.amazon.com/certificate-manager/).
-If you _already_ have a single matching certificate in AWS ACM, in the same region as the Rack is installed, for the domain(s) in your service's configuration, Convox will use the existing certificate.
+Convox will, if needed, automatically generate a valid SSL certificate for your Service via [AWS ACM](https://aws.amazon.com/certificate-manager/).
+If you _already_ have a single matching certificate in AWS ACM, in the same region as the Rack is installed, for the domain(s) in your Service's configuration, Convox will use the existing certificate.

-If you specify a custom `domain:` attribute for your service be on the lookout for a validation email that will come the first time you deploy.
+If you specify a custom `domain:` attribute for your Service be on the lookout for a validation email that will come the first time you deploy.

 ## Pre-generate your certificate

-Convox allows you to generate your certificate ahead of time to ensure minimal delay before having your service available during your first deploy.
+Convox allows you to generate your certificate ahead of time to ensure minimal delay before having your Service available during your first deploy.

 ```sh
 $ convox certs generate "*.example.org" "myapp.example.org"